MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 (`AccB`/`AccA`/`Min`/`SurpB`/`SurpA`/`Delta`/`ChkD`/`V_max`/
-`V_min_delta`/`c`/`d`/`p*`) from those three columns alone, and cross-checks the result against the CSV's own precomputed columns as a guard against a preprocessing bug in the CSV generator -- not as a source of witness data.
+`V_min_delta`/`c`/`d`/`p*`) from those three columns alone, and cross-checks the result against the CSV's own precomputed columns as a guard against a preprocessing bug in the CSV generator, not as a source of witness data.
 A tampered CSV column can't silently pass through as input; only the raw bid/ask volumes are trusted.
 `OrderBook::hardcoded_21tick()` runs the same `derive` pipeline over a